AmhedVargas/crRNA_library/README.md

 ### crRNA selection
 All possible *C. elegans* crRNA target sequences were scrutinized, filtered, and assigned to at least one of the following categories:

-**1. ATG_500:** crRNAs targeting the 500bp upstream region of a genebody with homology arms next to the expected cut site.
+**1. ATG_500:** crRNAs targeting the 500 bp upstream region of a genebody with homology arms next to the expected cut site.

-**2. ATG_250:** crRNAs targeting the 250bp upstream region of a genebody with homology arms around the expected cut site.
+**2. ATG_250:** crRNAs targeting the 250 bp upstream region of a genebody with homology arms around the expected cut site.

 **3. ATG:** crRNAs targeting the ATG of each isoform in around a 10bp window with homology arms starting after the start codon (in frame).